11-Weeks Post-Graduate Programme

 The programme is for professional and newly educated dancers in the fields of professional contemporary dance and neo-classical ballet dance.

-The 11-weeks Post Programme is for dancers with backgrounds such as:
+The 11-weeks Postgraduate Programme is for dancers with backgrounds such as:

 -dancers who recently finished their education and are looking for career guidance and solid audition preparation.

 -dancers with a professional dance education from outside the EU and wishing to investigate in and audition for the European companies and choreographers.